 As you would expect, the addition of a battery pack does result in an increase in the retail price.
 It is a noticeable jump, so if you can’t see yourself needing the battery functionality, you’ll be better off staying with the Mixstream Pro+.
 But for those with ambitions to mix anywhere they please, it is worth the extra dollars.

 You can tell that portability was high on the list of priorities for Numark.
 The unit is relatively compact, allowing it to be easily transported.

 The Mixstream Pro+ is a lightweight and portable DJ controller.

 Adding to the portability is the lightweight nature of the unit.
 At just 8.11 lbs.
 (3.68 kg) it doesn’t break your back transporting to and from gigs.
 Even if you have it in a flight case.

 Numark never disappoints in this area.
 They consistently produce good-quality DJ gear at an affordable price point.
-The Numark Mixstream Pro is no exception.
+The Numark Mixstream Pro+ and GO are no exception.
 Cheaper than comparable options in the market while retaining a good feature set.